AnaGRamirez/site-unit2-project1-music-playlist-explorer-starter/Readme.md

       - [x ] The like count on the playlist tile should decrease by 1.
       - [ x] There should be visual feedback (such as the heart turning a different color) to show that the playlist has been unliked by the user.
     - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please film yourself liking and unliking:
-      - [ ] a playlist with a like count of 0
+      - [ x] a playlist with a like count of 0
-      - [ ] a playlist with a non-zero like count
+      - [ x] a playlist with a non-zero like count

 - [ x] **Shuffle Songs**
   - [x ] Enable users to shuffle the songs within a playlist using a shuffle button in the playlist's detail modal.
   - [ x] When the shuffle button is clicked, the playlist's songs should display in a different order.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself shuffling the same playlist more than once.
+  - [ x] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself shuffling the same playlist more than once.

 - [x ] **Featured Page**
   - [x ] Application includes a dedicated page that randomly selects and displays a playlist, showing the playlist’s: